Antiserum: Modern use

-For a more complete list of monoclonal antibodies visit list of therapeutic monoclonal antibodies.

 Monoclonal antibodies are used to treat both acute and chronic conditions.
-Acute conditions may include, but are not limited to Ebola virus, envenomation (e. g. snake bites), and anthrax infection.
+Acute conditions may include, but are not limited to Ebola virus, envenomation (e.g., snake bites), and anthrax infection.
 Chronic conditions may include, but are not limited to rheumatoid arthritis, ulcerative colitis, and lupus.

-There are four main types of monoclonal antibodies.
-They are murine, chimeric, humanized, and human.
+There are four main types of monoclonal antibodies: murine, chimeric, humanized, and human.

 Murine monoclonal antibodies are identified with the suffix "-omab".
-They originate from a murine animal and can trigger allergic reactions in humans.
-An example of a murine monoclonal antibody is Blinatumomab, which is used to treat acute lymphoblastic leukemia.
+They originate from murine animals and can trigger allergic reactions in humans.
+An example is blinatumomab, which is used to treat acute lymphoblastic leukemia.

 Chimeric monoclonal antibodies are identified with the suffix "-ximab".
 They originate partially from a murine animal and partially from a human.
-An example of a chimeric monoclonal antibody is Infliximab, which is used to treat Crohn disease.
+An example is infliximab, which is used to treat Crohn's disease.

 Humanized monoclonal antibodies are identified with the suffix "-zumab".
 They mostly originate from a human but differ in the component that attaches to its target.
-An example of a humanized monoclonal antibody is Crizanlizumab, which treats sickle cell disease.
+An example is crizanlizumab, which treats sickle cell disease.

 Human monoclonal antibodies are identified with the suffix "-umab".
 They originate from a human.
-An example of a human monoclonal antibody is Ustekinumab, which treats psoriasis.
+An example is ustekinumab, which treats psoriasis.

 During the early stages of the COVID-19 pandemic, reliable treatment options had not yet been found or approved.
-In reaction, convalescent blood plasma was considered as a possibility and is used as a treatment option at least for severe cases.
-In May 2021, India was one of the first major country to remove plasma from its national COVID-19 guideline.
-This was after public criticism on the lack of its effectiveness and health systems burdening from leading Indian scientists including Shahid Jameel, Soumyadeep Bhaumik, Gagandeep Kang, Soumitra Pathare, and others.
-The World Health Organization recommended against use of plasma in COVID-19 in December 2021.
+Consequently, convalescent blood plasma was considered as a possibility and is used as a treatment option at least for severe cases.
+In May 2021, India was one of the first major countries to remove plasma from its national COVID-19 guidelines.
+This was after public criticism of the plasma's lack of effectiveness, criticism of health systems, and opinions from leading Indian scientists including Shahid Jameel, Soumyadeep Bhaumik, Gagandeep Kang, Soumitra Pathare, and others.
+The World Health Organization (WHO) recommended against use of plasma in COVID-19 in December 2021.

-Monoclonal antibodies (Casirivimab/imdevimab) were developed for the treatment of COVID-19.
+Monoclonal antibodies (casirivimab/imdevimab) were developed for the treatment of COVID-19.

-On June 7, 2021, the FDA approved Aducanumab, the first Alzheimer's drug in 20 years.
+On June 7, 2021, the FDA approved aducanumab, the first anti-Alzheimer's drug to be introduced into markets almost 20 years after the approval of memantine in 2003.